Introduction

 You can also skip to where it hurts.
 If you already know your documentation is a mess, start with Chapter 3.
 If you’re in the middle of a failed software rollout, Chapter 4.
 If your turnover is killing you and you can’t figure out why, Chapter 5.
 If you picked up this book because of AI anxiety, Chapter 6 will tell you honestly whether you’re ready and what to do if you’re not.

 Either way, I’d encourage you to read Chapter 7 last.
-It’s the practical chapter—where to start Monday morning, based on your company’s size and operational maturity.
+It’s the action plan—a self-assessment that tells you where you’re starting from, three detailed 90-day tracks with week-by-week actions and checklists, and specific guidance for companies navigating transitions.
 It works best after you have the full picture.

 Let’s start with what the chaos is actually costing you.
 The number is larger than you think—and most of it is preventable.